TRotesi/trotesi.github.io/index.md

 # Work in progress

-* Eleonora Patacchini, Paolo Pin, and Tiziano Rotesi. **Information Transmission in a Social Network: A Controlled Field Experiment.** January 2019.
+* Eleonora Patacchini, Paolo Pin, and Tiziano Rotesi. **Information Transmission in a Social Network: A Field Experiment.** February 2022.
 Draft available upon request

 # Publications